When you hear ‘A/B Testing’, do you think revenue gain? David Mannheim of User Conversion, argues that you probably do – and shouldn’t.

 In digital marketing, you should always aim for the best user experience.
 Don’t put up with status quo – every … Read more

-Companies often opt for one or the other of these tests without realising the benefits of using them together.
+Companies often opt for one or the other of these tests without realizing the benefits of using them together.
 Given … Read more

-How long should an A/B test last before you can draw conclusions from it?
+How long should an A/B test run before you can draw conclusions from it?
 At what point can you end a test that appears to be yielding results?

 The independent business software review site TrustRadius publishes today its very first Buyer’s Guide to A/B Testing Software, in which … Read more